snaphydroponics/user-guide.snaphydroponics.info/_en/coco-peat.md

 {% include figure.html figure="coco-coir-dust" %}

 Coco peat are also available as unprocessed material that are sold in bulk.
-Unlike processed coco peat these can possibly contain pathogens and sap which are both detrimental to plant development.
+Unlike processed coco peat, these can possibly contain pathogens and sap which are both detrimental to plant development.

 Sap is present in fresh coco peat.
 The sap contains plant hormones that stunt